huayu1111/KDDANet/README.md

 Hua Yu and Lu Lu

 # Description
-This software identifies the hidden gene interactions and modules underlying KDDAs through implementing minimum cost optimization and graph clustering on a unified flow network model
+This software identifies the gene interactions and modules mediating KDDAs through implementing minimum cost optimization, depth-first searching and graph clustering on a unified flow network model

 # Documentation
 To use KDDANet, please refer to the instructions in manual.txt in this subdirectory